tlorans/defi-gmx-v2/foundry/exercises/long.md

 {}
 ```

-Implement the `getPositionPnlUsd` function to calculate the profit or loss of the position in USD
+Implement the `getPositionPnlUsd` function to calculate the profit and loss of the position in USD.
+USD value that is returns has 30 decimals (1e30 = 1 USD).

 - `key` is the position key
 - `ethPrice` is the price of ETH used to calculate the profit and loss. `ethPrice` has 8 decimals (1e8 = 1 USD).